instantwifi/appernetic-hugo-project/content/_index.md

 </h1>
 </header>
 <h1 id="gowi-fi">GoWi.Fi</h1>
-<h3 id="gowi-fi-is-the-easiest-way-to-instantly-get-wi-fi-settings-configured-in-your-user-s-mobile-devices">GoWI.FI is the easiest way to instantly get WIFI settings configured in your user’s mobile devices.</h3>
+<h3 id="gowi-fi-is-the-easiest-way-to-instantly-get-wi-fi-settings-configured-in-your-user-s-mobile-devices">GoWI.FI is the easiest way to instantly configure Android WIFI settings for your user’s mobile devices.</h3>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/eizrBItckM4?rel=0" frameborder="0" allowfullscreen></iframe>
 <p>The user doesn’t have to enter any network name (SSID) and password which gives the following advantages:</p>
 <ul>
-<li>Your staff don’t have to hand out passwords to visitors which saves time</li>
+<li>Automatically configure WiFi.
+Your staff don’t have to hand out passwords to visitors which saves time</li>
 <li>Users can’t enter the wrong password</li>
 <li>You can use very long passwords which are safer</li>
 <li>You don’t have to use WPS which shouldn’t be used anyway</li>